kenshu-2019-11/CIkenshu201911/README.md

    $ gem install slack-ruby-client
 ```

-## get API-TOKEN
+## API-TOKEN
-The "xoxb-Api-Token" part is
-Write the TOKEN at the bottom of the following screen after creating the bot
+Please use the API-TOKEN obtained by yourself for "xoxb-API-TOKEN"

 ## How to start